Can Ukraine take back Crimea? A Biden admin official says it can: Report

 Disclaimer: A number of claims and counterclaims are being made on the Ukraine-Russia conflict on the ground and online.
 While WION takes utmost care to accurately report this developing news story, we cannot independently verify the authenticity of all statements, photos and videos.

-The next significant phase in the ongoing Ukraine war could be any West-backed attempt to change the status of Russia-occupied Crimea as which could lead to a seismic shift in regional geopolitics.
+The next significant phase in the ongoing Ukraine war could be any West-backed attempt to change the status of Russia-occupied Crimea as it could lead to a seismic shift in regional geopolitics.

 An official from US President Joe Biden's administration recently told members of the Congress that Ukraine has the military capability to take back Crimea—a peninsula which was annexed by Russia in 2014 after a referendum that Ukraine and the West never recognised.